Behavior of nuclear fuel during a reactor accident: Cracking and overheating of the fuel

-Temperature profile for a 20 mm diameter fuel pellet with a power density of 500 W per cubic meter.
-Because the melting point of uranium dioxide is about 3300 K, it is clear that uranium oxide fuel is overheating at the center.
+Temperature profile for a 20 mm diameter fuel pellet with a power density of 500 W per cubic metre.
+The calculated centreline temperature for uranium oxide exceeds its melting point.

-Temperature profile for a 20 mm diameter fuel pellet with a power density of 1000 W per cubic meter.
-The fuels other than uranium dioxide are not compromised.
+Temperature profile for a 20 mm diameter fuel pellet with a power density of 1,000 W per cubic metre.
+Fuel types other than uranium dioxide are not compromised at this scale.